 - Shannon Lucid: one of the original core of women astronauts; in 1997 she held the record for the longest time in space for an American (188 days on board the Russian space station Mir).

 - Mary Ellen Weber: mission specialist on board space shuttle Discovery in June of 1995.

 - Vickie Gutierrez: Aerospace Engineering.
 Began working for NASA in 2002.

 - Rosalind Cylar: Attorney and advisor in the Office of chief counsel at NASA’s Marshall space Flight Center.

 - Courtney Ritz: Is blind and works at the Goddard Space Flight Center since 2002.
 She is the Web Accessibility Coordinator.

-This month, September 2017, astronaut Peggy Whiton broke NASA’s record for the longest time spent in space – 665 days!
+In September 2017, astronaut Peggy Whiton broke NASA’s record for the longest time spent in space – 665 days!
 She also holds other records – the record for the oldest woman to go to space (57 years old); women’s record for the longest amount of time doing spacewalks – 53 hours & 22 minutes; and the first woman commander of the space station.
 On her latest mission she traveled 122.2 million miles and went orbited Earth 4,623 times.
 She was born in Mt.
 Ayr, Iowa.